tus/tus-js-client/README.md

 number of advantages over separate TCP connection for each request, such as saving some CPU time, memory and operating system resource or pipelining many requests without waiting for each response and reducing network congestion.

-In nodejs, all outgoing HTTP(S) requests are being sent through Agent (either global or custom one) which is responsible for managing sockets and connections for HTTP sessions.
+In Node.js, all outgoing HTTP(S) requests are being sent through Agent (either global or custom one) which is responsible for managing sockets and connections for HTTP sessions.

-Persistent connections are designed to be default behavior for HTTP/1.1 protocol, however nodejs default (global) Agent is configured so that persistence is disabled, so requests are sent as HTTP/1.1 messages with "Connection: close" header, forcing socket to be closed after each request/response.
+Persistent connections are designed to be default behavior for HTTP/1.1 protocol, however Node.js default (global) Agent is configured so that persistence is disabled, so requests are sent as HTTP/1.1 messages with "Connection: close" header, forcing socket to be closed after each request/response.

-In order to reuse connections in nodejs the request has to be sent through custom Agent with 'keepAlive' option enabled, such in the code below:
+In order to reuse connections in Node.js the request has to be sent through custom Agent with 'keepAlive' option enabled, such in the code below:

 ```js